liamzdenek/ferment-ai/README.md

 - Provide detailed prompts to guide model behavior
 - Test workflows with simple inputs before scaling to complex scenarios
 - Use the TagCapabilityParser to format prompts with available capabilities
+- Use StructuredOutput for reliable data extraction from LLM responses
+- Use LLMGate for conditional workflow execution based on LLM outputs
+- Use Chain for sequential execution of multiple workflow tasks
 - Handle capability naming conflicts appropriately

 ### For Workflow Integrators